lunyasnellius/summerschool/parallel-io/hdf5-self-study/README.md

 as function argument, but in many cases the default behavior is sufficient in which case we instead pass `H5P_DEFAULT`.

 Throughout these notes we will use the "standard" C-style API, accessible in C/C++ by including the header `hdf5.h`.
-Most API functions that create HDF5 objects (eg. file or dataset creation) return an integer identifier of type `hid_t` to the created resource, instead of returning a direct pointer to it.
+Most API functions that create HDF5 objects (e.g. file or dataset creation) return an integer identifier of type `hid_t` to the created resource, instead of returning a direct pointer to it.
 Likewise, functions that operate on HDF5 objects take in these IDs, or **handles**, as arguments.
 This is a somewhat common way of hiding implementation details of library objects or structs from the programmer.
 Some routines return an error code (integer of `herr_t` type) that can